MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-overview.md

 > [!NOTE]
 >
+> * Review the materialized views [use cases](#materialized-views-use-cases) to decide whether materialized views are suitable for you.
-> * Materialized views have some [limitations](materialized-views-limitations.md), and don't work well for all scenarios.
+> * Materialized views have some [limitations](materialized-views-limitations.md).
 Review the [performance considerations](#performance-considerations) before working with the feature.
-> * Review the materialized views [use cases](#materialized-views-use-cases) to decide whether materialized views are suitable for you.
 > * Prefer using [update policies](../updatepolicy.md) where appropriate - see [materialized views or update policies?](#materialized-views-or-update-policies) for more details.

 Use the following commands to manage materialized views: